 - Joining hands with third-party delivery services has raised restaurant sales volume from 10% to 20%.

-- 70% of consumers prefer to place delivery orders online for a seamless digital experience.
+- 70% of consumers prefer to place delivery orders online for a seamless robust experience.

-- Ghost kitchens or cloud kitchens is going to be an industry worth $1 trillion by 2030.
+- Ghost kitchens or cloud kitchens is going to be an office food delivery industry worth $1 trillion by 2030.

-Order only model is followed by delivery services like Grubhub.
-These services only function as a software layer between the restaurant and the customers.
-Order only platforms like Grubhub have experienced remarkable growth.
+This type of food delivery is followed by food delivery companies like Grubhub.
+These services only function as a software layer between the standard restaurant and the customers.
+Order-only platforms like Grubhub & Postmates have experienced remarkable growth.

 Apps like DoorDash, UberEats, and Deliveroo are channels that bring in extra orders to restaurants in the form of takeaway and delivery.
 The apps manage the deliveries for these restaurants using their own fleet of independent drivers.

-Fully Integrated delivery businesses develop their own apps using which customers can order meals from cloud-kitchens and get them delivered to their doorstep.
-These apps focus on convenience and a specially curated experience.
+Fully Integrated delivery businesses develop their own apps using which customers can get meal deliveries from cloud kitchens to the ideal location.
+These apps focus on convenience and direct experience to consumers.

 Identifying your USP

-- Make something memorable: A good USP is the one that is memorable, makes a case against existing products and offers value to customers.
-How will you embody your USP in your products, services, user experience, and brand?
+Make something memorable: A good USP is the one that is memorable, makes a case against existing products and offers valuable interaction with customers.
+How will you embody your USP in your products, services, user experience, and office food delivery brands?

-- What are you doing differently?: In order to identify your USP, look at the competitors and find out what you are doing differently from your competitors.
+What are you doing differently?: In order to identify your USP, look at the direct competitors, and indirect competitors and find out what you are doing differently from your major competitor.
+An on-demand delivery market analysis, customer analysis and knowing relevant market size will be helpful.

-- Notice patterns in the market: If you notice a pattern in the market about features or aspects missing in the competitors, note that down and see if you can offer that feature.
+Notice patterns in the market: If you notice a pattern in the market about features or aspects missing in the competitors, note that down and see if you can offer those features or food services.

-- Talk to your customers: Survey your existing customers and see what they have to tell you.
-It will help you find out what’s working for your products and what’s not working.
+Talk to your customers: Conduct a thorough market survey.
+Talk to your loyal customers or different types of customers and see what they have to tell you.
+It will help you find out what’s working for your food business and what’s not working.

 Developing your USP

-- Don’t try to be the best: Don’t try to be the best brand or product out there.
-Just carve out a niche for your own business and stick to it.
+Don’t try to be the best: Don’t try to be the best brand or product out there.
+Just carve out a niche for your own business in the food delivery industry and stick to it.
 You will not be concerned about the competition once you make the rules yourself.

-- Who are you targeting?: Be particular about who you are targeting and market to that particular audience.
-It will help you keep your brand image consistent because you can’t be everything to everyone.
+Who are you targeting?: Be particular about who your target market is.
+Focus on that particular audience.
+It will help you achieve corporate sales goals and keep your brand image consistent because you can’t be everything to everyone.

-- Write things down: Create a list of all potential differentiators.
-You will find these points if you do a thorough market research.
-Wrap these points around your marketing and advertising strategy.
+Write things down: Create a list of all potential differentiators.
+You will find these points if you do a thorough actual market trends.
+Wrap these points around your advertising strategies, business strategies and detailed strategies.

-- What are your unique angles?: Pitch your most unique angles against the customer’s needs.
-Learn about their pain-points.
+What are your unique angles?: Pitch your most unique angles against the customer’s needs.
+Learn about their pain-points as it will help set long-term goals.

-- Compile data: Collect all the data you receive from your consumer and market research and integrate it with your product, service, and marketing strategy.
+Compile data: Collect all the data you receive from your consumer and market research and integrate it with your product, service, marketing strategy, and business idea.

 Your budget will be dependent on your approach and the food delivery business model you choose.
-Your approach to market and growth strategy will also be an important factor in the total costs you incur.
+Your approach to market and growth strategy will also be an important factor in the total operational costs or key costs you incur.

-Figure out a budget considering all the major factors of your business model and plan.
+Figure out a budget considering all the major factors of your business model and food delivery marketing plan.
 You will have several financing options to choose from:

 - PayPal Working Capital Loan: PayPal offers short-term loans to help small businesses grow.
 The application process for a PayPal Working Capital Loan is quick and easy and there are no extra fees and prepayment penalties.